 Once you start scanning larger formats, the first issue that you will come across is finding a scanning mask or film holder that will hold your film negative perfectly flat.
 If the negative isn’t flat, then the sides of the image will be darker than the middle section, or the edges will be out of focus altogether.

 There are plenty of solutions that work well for 35mm, but it is always just a bit more expensive and harder to find a good solution for medium format.
 I’ve been using the Essential Film Holder for the past year, and have gotten pretty good results with it.
 But there are always problems when the film has a drastic curl, like when using films with a thin base like Lomo 800.

 Darkroom printing with medium format film

-Back even 5 years ago, it was easy to find enlargers online.
-Everyone was just trying to get these out of their basements.
-It didn’t matter if it was a $500 machine or $10,000 — you could find them for free so long as you had the means to get them out.
+Back even 5 years ago, it was easy to find free enlargers online.
+Everyone was just trying to get these heavy, dusty pieces of equipment out of their basements.
+It didn’t matter if it was an entry-level machine that originally costed $500 or a high-end $10,000 enlarger — people were just hoping someone would be able to use it.

-While you technically can print a medium format film image with a 50mm lens, it will leave lighter edges around your print.
+While you technically can print a medium format film image with a 50mm lens, it will leave lighter edges around your print (much like a white vignette-effect, which you can make in Lightroom Classic or Photoshop).
 You will also want to stop down the lens 2x from the maximum aperture for the sharpest possible images.

 These lenses require a larger enlarger in order to give you enough height to make a good-size enlargement.
 The larger you want the image to be, the higher the enlarger will have to go.
 That means many small enlargers on the market will only be able to make 5×7 or 8×10 darkroom prints with medium format film.
 16×20 prints may require smaller focal length lenses, like 75mm.